shinzui/node-hcl/README.md

 HCL is also fully JSON compatible.
 That is, JSON can be used as completely valid input to a system expecting HCL.
 This helps makes systems interoperable with other systems.

-HCL is heavily inspired by[libucl](https://github.com/vstakhov/libucl), nginx configuration, and others similar.
+HCL is heavily inspired by [libucl](https://github.com/vstakhov/libucl), nginx configuration, and others similar.

 Why?
 ----